-I don't think I mentioned this before but I added pictures to my post from Friday about the walk through Surrey County.
-They are definitely worth a look.
+I don't think I mentioned this before but I added pictures to my post from Friday about the wa

 I took a shortcut (sort of) through Brompton Cemetery (picture 4).
 There were soooo many graves.
 I have never seen that many graves in that small of a space.
 Fort Snelling has more graves but they are orderly, these were not.
 It was kind of spooky with the wind blowing, cloudy skies and bare trees.
 I wouldn't go in there at night.
 I was pretty tired by this point so I was just kind of kept putting one foot in front of the other and got through it.
 The rest of the walk was uneventful.
 I was walked along some side streets until I got back.
 Lots of red brick houses and some small churches.